potoshk/potos-docs/docs/community/participate.md

 ## Code of Conduct

 We are committed to creating a welcoming and inclusive environment for all participants.
-Please review our [Code of Conduct](https://github.com/WeTechHK/Universal-BCOS/blob/main/CODE_OF_CONDUCT.md) to understand our expectations regarding behavior and communication within the community.
 Adhering to these guidelines helps ensure a positive experience for everyone.

 ## Join Us